CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

 ```
 where "ID" is the dkim key id and "SELECTOR" and "DOMAIN" are the selector
 and domain name respectively.
 You will receive the JSON object, identical
-to the one discussed above, with the information about the requested DKIM
+to the ones discussed above, with the information about the requested DKIM
 key.